robinagandhi/swa/pages/project.md

 * [Teams 2017](https://robinagandhi.github.io/swa/slides/teams-2017/teams.html)
 * [Teams 2016](https://robinagandhi.github.io/swa/slides/teams-2016/teams.html)

-## Teams Project for Fall 2021
+## Teams Project for Fall 2022

 * Coming soon!

-## Grading
+## Project Grading
 * The project accounts for 40% of the total course grade.
-* 30% of your project grade will be based on peer feedback throughout the semester and attendance at weekly project meetings.
+* 20% of your project grade will be based on peer feedback throughout the semester and attendance at weekly project meetings.
+So strive to be an active contributor and volunteer for project tasks in your teams.
-* The other 70% of the project grade will be based on overall team performance.

-Strive to be an active contributor and volunteer for project tasks in your teams.
 Avoid being a [social loafer](https://www.verywellmind.com/what-is-social-loafing-2795883) at all costs!

 <!--